epam/ai-dial-client-python/README.md

     )
 ```

-File can contain just raw bytes or file-like object.

-To specify filename and content type of uploaded file, you should use tuple instead of file object:
+Files can contain raw bytes or file-like objects.
+To specify filename and content type of the uploaded file, use **tuple** instead of file object:

 ```python
 sync_client.files.upload(